RV Whisper® Monitor Station

 Battery Current (Amps, Amp Hours)

-The RV Whisper® Monitor Station is built around a low-cost computer that can be installed easily by any RV owner.
+The RV Whisper® Monitor Station is built around a low-cost computer that can be installed easily by any RV owner with the included double-sided sticky Velcro, USB power cable and USB power adapter.
 RV Whisper® is perfect for all RV enthusiasts — from the casual weekender, to the seasonal camper, and even the full-timer.
 The monitor station logs the data to its internal database so the data is always available in the RV.
-When WiFi is available in the RV with internet access, the monitor station data can be viewed over the internet.
+When WiFi is available in the RV with internet access, the monitor station data can also be viewed over the internet.

-Check out a demo of the RV Whisper® Monitor Station:
+Check out a recorded video demo of the RV Whisper® Monitor Station:

 What’s in the box?

-- RV Whisper Monitor Station – a small computer with RV Whisper Monitoring software (black box in picture above)
+- RV Whisper Monitor Station – a small computer with RV Whisper software (black plastic box on left in picture above)

-- One Wireless Battery Voltage & Temperature Sensor
+- One Wireless Battery Voltage Sensor (rectangular case with wires attached)

 - USB Power Adapter